AndreaSeq21/002619793-_Andrea/README.md

  ## Style
- - The web pages are styled by an external css file - cssStyle.css
+ - The web pages are styled by an external css file

 ## Tags
  - html: This tag represents the root of an HTML document and is the container for all other HTML elements